Star Wars: The Force Unleashed: Technology

 During pre-production, about 30 people were on the project team.
 LucasArts spent several years developing the tools and technology to create The Force Unleashed.
 Prototyping, level construction, marketing, and public relations took about a year.
 Until late 2006, the production team was ascertaining "how many polygons, lights, [and] characters" next-generation platforms supported; a year of full production began in early 2007.
 A series of quickly-produced "play blast" videos helped the developers focus on mechanics, the user interface, and finishing moves.
 Development of the Xbox 360 version came first; PlayStation 3 development started when the production team had enough development kits.
 Making the game run on both the PlayStation 3 and Xbox 360 was "a monumental task".

 The game is based on LucasArts' proprietary "Ronin" game engine but also integrates third-party technology: Havok for rigid body physics, Pixelux Entertainment's "Digital Molecular Matter" (DMM) for dynamically destructible objects, and NaturalMotion's Euphoria for realistic non-player character artificial intelligence.
+The focus of employing Euphoria to develop The Force Unleashed caused LucasArts to "sideline" Indiana Jones and the Staff of Kings, an Indiana Jones title that had been in development since two years ago, for a while until development on the Star Wars title concluded.
 LucasArts' programmers had to overcome technical hurdles to get Havok-, DMM- and Euphoria-coded components to interact.
 Developers also had to strike a balance between realistic and entertaining physics.
 LucasArts initially opted not to release a personal computer version of The Force Unleashed, stating that doing the game well would be too processor-intensive for typical PCs and that scaling down the game's procedural physics for the PC platform would "fundamentally" change The Force Unleashed's gameplay.
 However, LucasArts later announced Windows and Mac versions of the game, developed in conjunction with Aspyr Media, for release in Fall 2009.

 Lacking Havok, Euphoria, and DMM, Krome's Wii version relies on the company's in-house physics engine.
 Some character animations may be ragdoll while others are preset; in developing the game, Krome tried to blur the distinction between the two.
-The lighting system in the Wii version is more advanced than that in the PS2 version, which Krome also built; the PS2 includes more graphic details than their PSP version.
+The lighting system in the Wii version is more advanced than that in the PS2 version, which Krome also built; the PS2 includes more graphic details than the PSP version.